Raidriar796/NixOS-Resonite-Headless/README.md

 ### Extra commands

-- `CleanSetupHeadless` - completely reinstalls the headless client
+- `CleanSetupHeadless` - Completely reinstalls the headless client

-- `UpdateHeadless` - updates the headless client
+- `UpdateHeadless` - Updates the headless client

-- `UpdateConfig` - updates the headless config after a NixOS rebuild without updating/reinstalling the headless client
+- `UpdateConfig` - Updates the headless config after a NixOS rebuild without updating/reinstalling the headless client

+- `UpdateRML` - Updates Resonite Mod Loader

+- `ClearCache` - Deletes the cache folder

+- `ClearDatabase` - Deletes the data folder

 If everything is working up to this point, congrats, you have a functional NixOS Resonite Headless.
 This guide will change over time and I'll try to make it as simple as possible.